Last updated on May 1st, 2019

 Disclosure of Animal Bite History

-As one final note, Virginia added one new dangerous dog law in March which affects the release of dangerous dogs to the public.
+As one final note, Virginia added one new dangerous dog law in March of 2018 which affects the release of dangerous dogs to the public.
 This law states:

 The intent of this law was to prevent shelters from adopting out dangerous dogs without giving a full history of the animal’s behavior.
 A violation of this code section will result in a Class 3 misdemeanor.